-This part of the form is intended to establish sufficient detail pertaining to the property in order for the department to start processing the licence application.
+This part of the form is intended to establish sufficient detail pertaining to the property in order for the department to start the process to renew the licence.
 All sections of this part must be completed accurately.
 This may require further consultation for example with electricians, alarm engineers, property agents.
 Incomplete sections or queries may cause delay as it may be necessary for the department to visit and verify matters concerning the property.